 Prior to July 2018, the landlord had to obtain a service tax registration if his total taxable rental income from all properties exceeded Rs.
 10 lakh per year.
 In other words, the landlord would be exempt from service tax if his rental income was less than Rs.10 lakhs.
-In the previous regime, only rental income from commercial properties was subjected to service tax.
+In the previous regime, only rental income from commercial properties was subjected to service tax (the GST on rental income for that regime).
 This also applied to residential property used for commercial purposes.
 Service tax was charged at the rate of 15% of the rent for commercial properties.

 Under the GST Act, renting or leasing out of immovable property would be treated as a supply of services.
 GST would be applicable only in the following conditions.

 When a property is given out on lease, rent, easement, or licensed to occupy

 When any property is leased out (or let out) including a commercial, industrial, or residential property for business (either partly or wholly)

 Such renting is considered as a supply of services and thus would attract tax.